sciosense/ENS210_driver/README.md

 It is based on a library written by Maarten Pennings.
 Thanks for all the work. https://github.com/maarten-pennings/ENS210

+> :warning: This library is deprecated and no longer maintained.
+Kindly refer to its successor: [ens21x-arduino](https://github.com/sciosense/ENS21x_driver).

 ## Introduction
 This project is an Arduino *library*.
 It implements a driver with examples for the ENS210.
 The ENS210 chip is a digital temperature & humidity sensor with an I2C interface.